raspberrypilearning/getting-started-with-mu/en/step_6.md

 There are four buttons in the menu that allow you to control the debugger:

-+ **Continue**: starts your program again, which will then run until it hits a break point or finishes.
++ **Continue**: starts your program again, and it will then run until it hits a break point or finishes.

 + **Step Over**: runs the next line of code in your program

-+ **Step In**: if the next line of code is a function, it will 'step in' the function and run it
++ **Step In**: if the next line of code is a function, it will 'step into' the function and run it

-+ **Step Out**: if the program is currently running a function, it will 'step out' of the function and return to the line of code which called the function.
++ **Step Out**: if the program is currently running a function, it will 'step out' of the function and return to the line of code that called the function.

-There is also a Debug Inspector window of the right side of the code, showing the current value of any variables in use.
+There is also a Debug Inspector window on the right side of the code, showing the current value of any variables in use.

 --- task ---